When

 is an inhumane scene.
 We have empathy for other living creatures... where is it in this case?

-it is hidden behind a long shadow of indirectness that cuts us off
+Perhaps, it is hidden behind a long shadow of indirectness (that cuts us off

 It is astounding to contemplate the practices propagated by many large scale farm operations.
 To say that we live in a civil society, while meanwhile this is still a legal means of 'food production' is to kid ourselves.